-Right here on the pages of DQYDJ you’ve seen us discuss what your level of attractiveness means for your salary and whether benefits for the unattractive made sense.
-Since we know that salaries are affected by your weight, what does your belt size say about your net worth?
-What is the relationship between weight and net worth?
+In the past, we discussed what your level of attractiveness means for your salary and whether benefits for the unattractive made sense.
+Since we know salaries are affected by your weight, what is the relationship between weight and net worth?

 Weight and Net Worth: Your Scale vs. Your Bank Account